Entity Tracking in Language Models: Experiment 2: Finetuning

 \textbf{NumOps Split} The NumOps split restricts the maximum number of operations within a single example in the training set to 2, but includes up to 12 operations in the evaluation set.
 This split was intended to test whether a finetuned model is able to generalize to longer sequences of operations than it has seen during finetuning.

-\textbf{Vocab Split} The vocab split tests whether objects that are not part of the set of objects used during training can also be adequately tracked.
+\textbf{Vocab/AltForms Splits} The vocab split tests whether objects that are not part of the set of objects used during training can also be adequately tracked.
 We compiled a list of comparatively infrequent object names (e.g., \textit{pomelo, furby, Flav-R-Straw}; not in BNC) and sampled the training and test sets using two completely disjoint sets of object names.
 The training set used the infrequent object list and the test set used the original object list.
+The AltForm split follows the design described in Section~\ref{subsec:prompting}.
+These splits aim to tease apart whether the model learns to associate specific words/phrases with the operations or whether finetuning leads to more generalizable entity tracking behavior.

-\textbf{AltForms Split} This is a split identical in design to the disjoint demonstration/test setting described in Section~\ref{subsec:prompting}, aiming to test whether the model learns to associate specific words/phrases with the operations or whether finetuning leads to more generalizable entity tracking behavior.
-We also created another split that combines the properties of this split with the ``NumOps`` split.
+\textbf{AmbiRef/MoveContents Splits} The AmbiRef and MoveContents splits follow the design described in Section~\ref{subsec:prompting}.
+These splits aim to test whether the model can learn to interpret operations that are underspecified without considering the current state of the affected boxes.
+For these splits, the training and test examples share the same format.